RACV Logo

 Day 1 - Osaka, Embark ship

-Arrive in Osaka, where you'll be met by a representative from Travelmarvel and transferred to your premium expedition ship, Heritage Adventurer, your home for the next 9 nights.
-Settle into your cabin, and this evening get to know your fellow travellers at a relaxed dinner on board.
+Arrive in Osaka, where you'll be met by a representative from Travelmarvel and transferred to your premium expedition ship, Heritage Adventurer, your home for the next nine nights.
+Settle in to your cabin, and this evening get to know your fellow travellers at a relaxed dinner on board.

 Day 2 - Takamatsu